QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 .. figure:: /_static/figures/julia_term_1.png
    :scale: 75%

-4. In that ``julia`` terminal, type the following
+4. In the Julia terminal, type the following

     .. code-block:: julia
         :class: no-execute

         ] add IJulia InstantiateFromURL; precompile

-This installs enough Julia packages to run Jupyter to begin using the lecture notes
+This installs enough Julia packages to begin using the lecture notes

 *Note:* On OS/X you will need to type the ``]`` separately and cannot copy/paste the whole string

-5. To run Jupyter, open a terminal or windows console, ``cd`` to the location you wish to modify local files and type
+5. To run Jupyter, open a terminal or windows console, ``cd`` to the location you wish to write files and type

 .. code-block:: none